 Abortion has been legalized in Scandinavia for more than 30 years, and in the past few decades, gay and lesbian people in Scandinavia have obtained nearly equal rights to heterosexual couples.
 Additionally, prostitution in the form of selling one's sexual services is legal, but the industry is controlled for health reasons.

 Scandinavia also offers health centers with free abortion counseling, abundance child care centers, paid maternity leave, and high child care benefits for families.

 Sexuality and Nudity for Travelers

-In Norway, a visitor may see mainstream magazines with Q&A columns about sex and sexuality.
-Note that while sexuality in Scandinavia is a liberal issue and you can buy as many erotic magazines and videos as you want, pornographic materials with children are absolutely illegal.
+In Norway, a visitor may see mainstream magazines with question and answer columns about sex and sexuality, but it's important to note that while sexuality in Scandinavia is a liberal issue and you can buy as many erotic magazines and videos as you want, pornographic materials with children are still absolutely illegal.

 Most of the time, Scandinavians treat displays of sexuality on TV as just another part of the regular programming.
 Clear sex on TV in Scandinavia, along with frontal nudity, is usually shown after a certain time at night, typically past 11 p.m.

 As a whole, Scandinavia views sexuality with a relaxed attitude and more liberally than any other region in the world.
 Premarital sex has been acceptable in Scandinavia for centuries.
 In Denmark, this even has roots in old Nordic customs like the "Night Courtship" as writer Kari Teiste (1652-1710) noted:

 "Night Courtship allowed boys who visited girls to lie in bed with them (bundling).
 It was another matter that unmarried girls often had the responsibility for the cattle and therefore slept in the byre.
 The court records show clearly that it was considered self-evident that young unmarried men and women shared shelter for the night."